Economists sound the alarm over UK's post-Brexit finance plans - NewsBreak

 Banks have sought more focus on competitiveness than proposed, but the government has faced push-back from the BoE which has warned against a return to the "light touch" era that ended with lenders being bailed out during the financial crisis.

+Miles Celic, chief executive of TheCityUK, a finance industry group, denied there was any contradiction between an effective regulatory regime and the proposed secondary competitiveness objective.

+"Regulators in other countries, such as Hong Kong, Australia and Singapore, manage the consideration of wider policy goals such as competitiveness, or economic growth, without undermining their delivery of other policy objectives such as financial stability or consumer protection," Celic said.

-The signatories of the open letter included Cable, a former leader of the centrist Liberal Democrats, Mick McAteer, a former FCA board member, and Nobel Prize-winning economist Joseph Stiglitz.
-(Writing by William Schomberg Editing by Peter Graff)
+The signatories of the open letter included Mick McAteer, a former FCA board member, and Nobel Prize-winning economist Joseph Stiglitz as well as Cable, a former leader of the centrist Liberal Democrats.

 Comments / 0